nexgen999/gbe_fork/post_build/README.release.md

 ---

+## IP country:

+You can report a country IP if the game queries it, by setting the 2 characters code in the file `ip_country.txt`.
+Use this link to get the `Alpha-2` country code: https://www.iban.com/country-codes

+Check the exaxmple file in the `steam_settings` folder

+---

 ## More configurations:
 Due to the various changes and additions, it became tedious to document everything,
 so it is recommended to check each example file in the `steam_settings` folder.